Transport-for-the-North/Land-Use/docs/employment/model_structure.rst

 SIC Section is the first level (at 1 digit)
 SIC Division is the second level (at 2 digit)
-SIC Groups is the third level (at 3 digits) which is not used in this process SIC Class is the forth level (at 4 digit)
+SIC Groups is the third level (at 3 digits) which is not used in this process SIC Class is the forth level (at 4 digit).

 SOC has 4 categories, but some of the datasets do not include the full range as SOC=4 represents unemployed people.
 For datasets with a SOC Segmentation but where the range is not stated then it will be the full range (1-4).